drawk-cab/d4/README.md

 This is the tiny language [floatbeat](http://github.com/colourcountry/floatbeat) uses to define sounds, designed for fun and fast live coding of music.

 It's a stack based language similar to Forth.
+The main differences are It also has some tweaks intended to make it faster (both to write, and to execute)

 ## Principles